baopham/baopham.github.io/source/_posts/2014-05-29-a-command-line-interface-for-vundle.markdown

 <img src="/images/vundlecli.gif" alt="Vundle CLI gif" class="center"/>

+The locations of `.vimrc` file, `.vim` and `settings` directories can be specified with options `--vimrc`, `--vimdir`, `--settings` respectively.
+Otherwise, the default values are `~/.vimrc`, `~/.vim`, and `~/.vim/settings`.
+It should also be able to follow symlinks.

+I still need to write tests but I'm leaving it for the future when I have more time and energy.

 [Vundle CLI](https://github.com/baopham/vundle-cli) is a Ruby gem so to install it, run this in your terminal:

 ```bash